hippocrat-dao/hippo-protocol/docs/docs/hub-tutorials/join-mainnet.md

 ## Snapshots

 Saving and serving snapshots helps nodes rapidly join the network.
-Snapshots are now enabled by default effective `1/20/21`.

 While not advised, if a node operator needs to customize this feature, it can be configured in `~/.hippo/config/app.toml`.
 The Hippo Protocol recommends setting this value to match `pruning-keep-every` in `config.toml`.